ApryseSDK/flutter-unified-web-mobile-sample/README.md

 ### Web

-[Download](https://www.pdftron.com/documentation/web/download/web/) and unzip the WebViewer package, then place it in the root folder.
+1. [Download](https://www.pdftron.com/documentation/web/download/web/) and unzip the WebViewer package, then place it in the root folder.

-Run (install [Google Chrome](https://www.google.com/chrome/) if you have not):
+2. Run (install [Google Chrome](https://www.google.com/chrome/) if you have not):
 ```
 flutter run -d chrome
 ```

 ### Android

-Run to check if you have a usable Android device:
+1. Run to check if you have a usable Android device:
 ```
 flutter devices
 ```
 If none are available, check this [site]([Install](https://flutter.dev/docs/get-started/install)) for further instructions.

-Then run (replace ... with your device id):
+2. Run (replace ... with your device id):
 ```
 flutter run -d ...
 ```

 ### iOS

-Run to check if you have a usable iOS device:
+1. Run to check if you have a usable iOS device:
 ```
 flutter devices
 ```
 If none are available, check this [site]([Install](https://flutter.dev/docs/get-started/install)) for further instructions.

-Then run (replace ... with your device id):
+2. Run (replace ... with your device id):
 ```
 flutter run -d ...
 ```